WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/what-and-who-is-in-your-wallet.md

 * Crypto Wallets - containing one or more cryptocurrencies/tokens/coins and allowing you to send/spend (or hodl) and receive them.
 * Credential Wallets - there are few here but they are growing.
 Allowing you to compile a list of credentials.

 Several of Canada's leaders in digital identity are working together to produce a guidance paper that discusses the role of a digital wallet for "regular people" - both today and as the digital wallet evolves into a major new capability that is broadly used.
+We are just getting started and want to bring the conversation into the RWoT world.

 # Outcome of Discussion

 This paper and subsequent discussions are intended to accomplish the following:

-* spark discussion on areas that either may not have been discussed;
+* spark discussion on areas of importance to current and evolving digital wallets.
+We anticipate that many have been, but some may not have been, discussed;
-* raise the priority on key areas that may be getting attention
+* raise the priority on key areas that may be getting attention;
-* gather information about where groups are headed either in the pure open (open source / open standards) or closed (more proprietary way - to the extent that can be discussed in an open forum).
+* gather information about where groups are headed either in the pure open (open source / open standards) or closed/proprietary (to the extent that can be discussed in an open forum) realms; and
-* produce a list of active teams and standards efforts
+* produce a list of active teams and standards efforts for the community to be aware of.

 # What Do You Want In Your Wallet

 In the physical world we make decisions about what we put in our wallets.
 We don't generally put all of our savings, in cash, into our wallet.
 Nor do we carry around our home ownership - though we may carry our car ownership.

-In the digital world we could carry everything but the analog world's ideas of vaults, safe deposit boxes, and other secure storage have real value.
+In the digital world we could carry everything with us - but the analog world's ideas of vaults, safe deposit boxes, and other secure storage have real value.
 Carrying everything is terrifying unless you can recover your wallet - while being certain that bad actors can't take over your digital wallet.

 # Who Else Has a Role in Your Wallet